Soulboy1234/TMD-ResNet-Model/README.md

 # TMD-ResNet-Model
-A thermospheric mass density nowcast deep learning model trained by CHAMP.
+A Thermospheric Mass Density (TMD) nowcast deep learning model trained by CHAMP.
-The purpose of constructing this model is to effectively extract the features of Thermospheric Mass Density (TMD) from CHAMP observation, and further promote the thermosphere-ionosphere coupling research.
+The purpose of constructing this model is to effectively extract the features of TMD from CHAMP observation, and further promote the thermosphere-ionosphere coupling research.

 # Data
 The training data were obtained from：